Speed at the Cost of Quality: How Cursor AI Increases Short-Term Velocity and Long-Term Complexity in Open-Source Projects: Data Availability

-\begin{acks} He's and Kästner's work was supported in part by the National Science Foundation (award 2206859).
-Miller's work was supported by the National Science Foundation Graduate Research Fellowship Program under Grant Number DGE214073.
-Vasilescu's and Agarwal's work was supported in part by the National Science Foundation (award 2317168) and research awards from Google and the Digital Infrastructure Fund.
-We would also like to thank Narayan Ramasubbu for providing valuable methodological feedback at the early stage of this research, and S3C2 Quarterly Meeting attendees for their insightful discussions around the early results of this study.
+\begin{acks} He's, Kästner's, and Miller's work was supported in part by the National Science Foundation (award 2206859).
+Miller's work was also supported by the National Science Foundation Graduate Research Fellowship Program under Grant Number DGE214073.
+Vasilescu's and Agarwal's work was supported in part by the National Science Foundation (awards 2317168 and 2120323) and research awards from Google and the Digital Infrastructure Fund.
+We would like to thank Narayan Ramasubbu and Alexandros Kapravelos for providing valuable methodological feedback at earlier stages of this research.
+We would also like to thank all S3C2 Quarterly Meeting attendees for their insightful discussions around the early results of this study.
 Finally, we would like to thank Google Cloud for offering research credits to cover BigQuery-based analysis in this research. \end{acks}